-Commandline Option Function -nolic Allows installation of product RPMs without entering a license key.
-Licensed features cannot be configured, started, or used when this option is specified. -pkginfo Displays a list of RPMs and the order of installation in a human-readable format.
-This option only applies to the individual product installation scripts.
-For example, use the -pkginfo option with the installvcs script to display VCS RPMs. -pkgpath package_path Designates the path of a directory that contains all RPMs to install.
-The directory is typically an NFS-mounted location and must be accessible by all specified installation systems. -pkgset Discovers and displays the RPM group (minimum, recommended, all) and RPMs that are installed on the specified systems. -pkgtable Displays product's RPMs in correct installation order by group. -postcheck Checks for different HA and file system-related processes, the availability of different ports, and the availability of cluster-related service groups. -precheck Performs a preinstallation check to determine if systems meet all installation requirements.
+Commandline Option Function -pkginfo Displays a list of RPMs and the order of installation in a human-readable format.
+This option only applies to the individual product installation scripts For example, use the -pkginfo option with the installvcs script to display VCS RPMs. -pkgpath package_path Designates the path of a directory that contains al RPMs to install.
+The directory is typically an NFS-mounted location and must be accessible by all specified installation systems. -pkgset Discovers and displays the RPM group (minimum recommended, all) and RPMs that are installed or the specified systems. -pkgtable Displays product's RPMs in correct installation order by group. -postcheck Checks for different HA and file system-related processes, the availability of different ports, and the availability of cluster-related service groups. -precheck Performs a preinstallation check to determine if systems meet all installation requirements.
 Symantec recommends doing a precheck before installing a product. -recpkgs Displays the recommended RPMs required for the specified product.
 The RPMs are listed in correct installation order.
 Optional RPMs are not listed.
 The output can be used to create scripts for command line installs, or for installations over a network.
-See allpkgs option. -redirect Displays progress details without showing the progress bar.
+See allpkgs option. -redirect Displays progress details without showing the progress bar. -requirements The -requirements option displays required OS version, required RPMs and patches, file system space, and other system requirements in order to install the product.